Announcing Google Analytics integration

 UTM parameters are an incredible way to help you monitor where clicks on your links have come from, enabling you to truly identify which of your channels are obtaining the best (and worst) engagement.

-Upon adding URL parameters to links in email signatures, you can collect information on the general effectiveness of these signatures and understand which signature generates the most clicks.
-For instance, the signature belonging to “Eduardo, from Support” is generating more website visits, through smartphones, during a certain period.
+Upon adding URL parameters to links in email signatures, you can collect information on the general effectiveness of these signatures and understand which email signature generates the most clicks.
+For instance, the email signature belonging to “Eduardo, from Support” is making more website visits, through smartphones, during a specific period.
 Alternatively, if you are monitoring many different signatures, you can compare the results and see which one is the most efficient.

 Do you want to learn more about Google Analytics and UTM links?
 Take a look at these three great reference articles.